 DoorDash Sign Up Bonus

 There’s a driver sign-up bonus if you apply with a referral from an existing driver.
-Our writer, Paula, found that in the Minneapolis area right now, there is an offer to earn $100 extra after completing your first 200 deliveries within 60 days (note: these sign up bonuses are subject to change).
+For instance, fellow RSG writer Paula found that in the Minneapolis area right now, there is an offer to earn $100 extra after completing your first 200 deliveries within 60 days (note: these sign up bonuses are subject to change).